Tipping the balance of our fauna worldwide with trophy hunting and invasive species. Are we on the brink?

 “Nor would the ride be very comfortable,” he replies.
 “Fauna in nature lives in a state of competition.
 In ecosystems left to themselves, the animals form a balance where no species becomes dominant.
 If you transplant a new species into such a system, one with no natural predators or which thrives especially well in its new environment, it can overrun the area to the detriment of other species and of itself.”

 The image of a brown tree snake forms in my mind.
 Humans introduced this snake to Guam and other Pacific Islands to curb the growing rat population.
 That plan worked, but we forgot to take into account one small fact: snakes find birds delicious.
-Having grown and developed in an environment devoid of snakes, the island avians had no defense.
-Many species of bird are now extinct, or facing extinction, because of brown snake predation.
+The island avians, having grown and developed in an environment devoid of snakes, had no defense.
+Many species of birds are now extinct or facing extinction because of brown snake predation.

 Until the past few decades, we allowed this kind of species importation without any oversight or restriction.
 Since the 1970s, though, we have become more aware of the destructive potential of invasive species.
 As of this writing, over 100 countries have signed biodiversity laws aimed to restore or maintain proper balance among fauna and flora species.